Open office spaces: The pros and cons

 Open Office Spaces: The Pros and Cons

-Open office spaces or an open-plan workspace is a floor plan layout and floor space configuration characterized by the use of large open space with minimal to zero use of enclosed rooms such as office rooms or wall partitions and cubicles.
+Open office spaces or an open-plan workspace is a floor plan layout and floor space configuration characterized by the use of large open space with minimal to zero use of enclosed rooms like office rooms or wall partitions and cubicles.

 Arguments for Open-Plan Workspace: The Purported Benefits and Advantages of Open Office Spaces

-Open office spaces were prevalent across the United States and other developed countries around the world since the 1900s.
-These offices typically consisted of long rows of desks and benches in which administrative personnel such as clerks and typists performed repetitive tasks.
+Open office spaces were prevalent across the United States and other developed countries around the world during the 1900s.
+These offices typically consisted of long rows of desks and benches in which administrative personnel like clerks and typists performed repetitive tasks.
 This floor space configuration was inspired from the floor plan layouts that are common in manufacturing facilities.

-Journalist Shane Hickey mentioned that an 1895 report from the United Kingdom government recommended putting employees tasked with mechanical or repetitive work under the same room for proper supervision.
+Journalist Shane Hickey noted that an 1895 report from the United Kingdom government recommended grouping employees performing mechanical or repetitive tasks in a shared space to facilitate efficient supervision.
 He also mentioned that architect Frank Lloyd Wright implemented an open-plan workspace in the design of the Larkin Administration Building in New York that opened in 1906.
 This layout became more prevalent with the growth of office-based jobs.

 The years spanning from the 1990s to 2000s saw variations in office spaces.
-Open-plan workspaces have competed with other floor space configurations such as the use of cubicles and private offices to promote privacy, as well as semi-enclosed spaces and shared or enclosed rooms for teams of two to eight people.
+Open-plan workspaces have competed with other floor space configurations.
+These include the use of cubicles and private offices to promote privacy, and semi-enclosed spaces and shared or enclosed rooms for teams of two to eight people.

-Nevertheless, modern organizations that value collaboration and teamwork have once again experimented with open office spaces.
-Prominent examples of these are tech companies such as Apple, Facebook, Google, and Microsoft that are striving to encourage cross-collaboration and expedite creativity and innovation.
+Modern organizations that value collaboration and teamwork or high levels of interactions have once again experimented with open office spaces.
+Prominent examples of these are big tech companies like Apple, Meta Platforms, Google, and Microsoft that are striving to encourage cross-collaboration and expedite creativity and innovation.

 Proponents have often cited the following benefits and advantages of open office spaces: